upb-uc4/lagom-core/README.md

 ## Dependecies of the different services
 ![Dependency tree](documentation/dependency_tree.jpg)

-The figure gives an overview of the interal communciation between services and therefore there dependencies among themselves.
-Inter service communcation is either realized through service calls or publish-subscribe techniques using Apache Kafka as message broker.
+The figure gives an overview of the internal communciation between services and therefore their dependencies.
+Inter-service communcation is either realized through service calls or publish-subscribe techniques using Apache Kafka as message broker.
 Service calls are synchronous HTTP calls that use the defined REST api, while publishing messages allows asynchronous decoupled communication between services.
-Messages are published to some topics to which multiple services can subscribe to.
-Some services communicate with the underlying Hyperledger Fabric Framework, these services are marked with a red tag.
+Messages are published to topics which multiple services can subscribe to.
+Some services communicate with the underlying Hyperledger Fabric Framework.
+These services are marked with a red tag.

 ## Running tests in IntelliJ
 IntelliJ expects some impressive Hardware.